longhorn/longhorn/docs/upgrade.md

 **ALWAYS MAKE BACKUPS BEFORE UPGRADE THE ENGINE IMAGES.**

 ### Offline upgrade
-If live upgrade is not available (e.g. before v0.3.3 or from v0.5.0 to v0.6.0), or the volume stuck in degraded state:
+If live upgrade is not available (e.g. before v0.3.3, from v0.5.0 to v0.6.0, v0.7.0 to v0.8.0), or the volume stuck in degraded state:
 1. Follow [the detach procedure for relevant workloads](upgrade.md#detach-volumes).
 2. Select all the volumes using batch selection.
 Click batch operation button `Upgrade Engine`, choose the engine image available in the list.
 It's